atweiden/finn/doc/Syntax.md

 The second key difference is that Sectional Blocks can be added to and modified by name after being declared, much like variables in a programming language.
-Sectional Blocks can be privately scoped to the file in which they're declared, or they can be exported and referenced outside of the file in which they're declared.
+Sectional Blocks are by default privately scoped to the file in which they're declared, but they can be exported and then referenced outside of the file in which they're declared.

 The third key difference is that Sectional Blocks, if specially marked, generate files on-disk from Sectional Block Content.
 This enables Finn